webqit/webflo/README.md

   > These are regular HTML markup!
 And above, you're also leveraging HTML includes!
 (Details ahead.)

 For when your application has a Client side.
 + The `client` directory for client-side routing.
-(Dynamic request handling right in the browser - Single Page Applications, etc.) The `worker` directory for, heck, Service Worker based routing!
-(Dynamic request handling in the application Service Worker - Progressive Web Apps, etc.)
+(Dynamic request handling right in the browser - for Single Page Applications, etc.) The `worker` directory for, heck, Service Worker based routing!
+(Dynamic request handling in the application Service Worker - for Progressive Web Apps, etc.)

   ```shell
   my-app